bhkann/DualNet-ENE/README.md

 Keywords: Deep Learning, Convolutional Neural Network, CT, Head and Neck, Cancer, extranodal extension

 This work is under review, and citation will be available upon publication.
 Source code for the manuscript is now viewable in this repository.
 A fully usable, reproducible, open-access pipeline with trained model will be made available via www.modelhub.ai upon publication.
-Link will be included here and in the manuscript.
+Link will be included here.

 ## Introduction